Nakuru, Kenya: What to pack, what to wear, and when to go [2023]

 Travel voltage adapter

-A plug adapter that supports outlet types G. Check that you choose the necessary kind.
-The vast majority of adapters that you can buy are simply plug changers and require your devices to adjust the voltage themselves.
-If your electronics can't do that they could get fried.
+A plug adapter that supports outlet types G. Take care to find the correct kind.
+The vast majority of adapters available online are simply plug changers and require your electronics to change the voltage themselves.
+If yours can't do that they could get destroyed.
 This one works in most countries.

 What to wear/what to pack: